MATH10013: Probability and Statistics (first half)

 Lectures take place throughout teaching block 1 apart from Reading Week (Week 6).

-Optional drop-in sessions: 11am Tuesdays, G83 Fry Building or send me an email to try to fix a meeting at other times.
+Optional drop-in sessions: 12pm Tuesdays G83 Fry Building or send me an email to try to fix a meeting at other times.

 A more detailed description of the course including syllabus, suggested reading and unit aims.

-There will be two assessed quizzes counting for 5% credit, deadlines midday Friday 21st October and 18th November
+There will be two assessed quizzes counting for 5% credit, deadlines midday on Thursday 19th October (Week 4) and 17th November (Week 8)

 Lecture notes and Problem Sheets